Real Estate Transaction Recovery Fund

 State law limits a single Recovery Fund claim to $20,000.
 Multiple claims involving the same real estate licensee are limited to $100,000 per biennial license period.

 If multiple claims involving one licensee exceed $100,000, the claim amounts must be prorated.
-If there is reason to believe there will be multiple claims involving one licensee, payment of claims will be delayed for a period not to exceed one year.

 The Recovery Fund does not pay interest, punitive damages, exemplary damages, or any amounts that do not constitute actual monetary loss to the claimant.
 However, the award (claim) may include attorneys' fees and court costs.